Torres Novas is a city in the district of Santarém, situated in the Ribatejo

 representations of local trades.
 This focus helps preserve the

-and social life of past generations.
-By combining material culture
+social life of past generations.
+By combining material culture with

-with community traditions, the Riachos Agricultural Museum serves as
+community traditions, the Riachos Agricultural Museum serves as both a

-both a historical archive and a cultural hub, ensuring that the
+historical archive and a cultural hub, ensuring that the rural

-rural identity of Torres Novas and its surroundings remains
+identity of Torres Novas and its surroundings remains accessible to

 -